In this article...

 How to Establish Paternity When the Mother Objects

 Establishing paternity is the first step to obtaining parental rights concerning a child born out of wedlock.
 The father can do this when the mother refuses to voluntarily establish paternity by filing a petition to establish paternity with the appropriate court.

 The court will hold a hearing at which each parent will provide evidence in favor of or against the petitioner being the biological father.
 This typically takes the form of DNA testing.
 If a DNA test indicates a high likelihood that the petitioner is the biological father, the court will enter an order establishing paternity.

 To learn more about paternity proceedings, check out our article: Illinois Paternity Law Explained.

-Regardless of whether the mother objects, once the father has obtained a Court Order of Paternity establishing that he is the biological father, he can submit a certified copy of the order along with an an Affidavit and Certificate of Correction Request form to the Illinois Department of Public Health.
+Regardless of whether the mother objects, once the father has obtained a Court Order of Paternity establishing that he is the biological father, he can submit a certified copy of the order along with an Affidavit and Certificate of the Correction Request form to the Illinois Department of Public Health.
 The clerk of court can provide you with a certified copy of the order.

 For more on this, check out our article: How to Correct a Birth Certificate in Illinois.

 What to Expect From a Consultation